COGS18/COGS18.github.io/_build/materials/11-FunctionsII.md

 ## Methods

 <div class="alert alert-success">
-Methods are functions that are called directly on an object.
+Methods are functions that are defined and called directly on an object.
 </div>

 ### Method Examples